Thinklab-SJTU/Bench2Drive/README.md

 Note that the Mini Set is 10 representative scenes.
 You may download them by manually select file names from the Base set.

+Use the command line: *huggingface-cli download --repo-type dataset --resume-download rethinklab/Bench2Drive --local-dir Bench2Drive-Base* to download from hugginface.
+User may consider [mirror site](https://hf-mirror.com/) if Huggingface is blocked.
+Use [BaiduPCS-Go](https://github.com/qjfoidnh/BaiduPCS-Go) to download from Baidu Cloud.
+Both command lines are resumable.

 ## Baseline Code
   - [Uniad/VAD](https://github.com/Thinklab-SJTU/Bench2DriveZoo/tree/uniad/vad) in Bench2Drive
   - [TCP/ADMLP](https://github.com/Thinklab-SJTU/Bench2DriveZoo/tree/tcp/admlp) in Bench2Drive